max-talanov/1/cognitive technologies seminars/2013-09-20 Computational emotional thinking model.md

 1. Emotional experience
 1. Mind-body interactions

 Emotional appearance is not discussed in this work.

 Multi-level emotion cognition and behavior generation was demonstrated in "Emotions in six thinking levels" and "Feeling the state and neuromodulation" sections.

 Emotional experience is complex that consists of: "cognitive or semantic label; physiological changes; subjective feeling, intuition" we have scratch the surface and suggested psychological changes mechanism according to Plutchik model and subjective emotions perceptions in this work.

 Mind-body interactions consists of: "conscious and non-conscious events; regulatory and signaling mechanisms; biasing mechanisms, intuition; physiological and biochemical changes; sentic modulation, lying impacts pressure; waveform of love; smiles induce joy..." this partly could be implemented by presented model.

 Conscious and non-conscious mechanisms of stimulus processing was presented in "Stimulus appraisal and stimulus cognition" section.

 Psychological and biochemical changes where presented in "Feeling the state and neuromodulation" and "Neuromodulation to computing system management mapping".

-We propose this approach as framework for emotional thinking processes.
-This could be starting point of further research and development of emotional thinking.
-From our perspective this kind of approach could be widely used in following domains:

- 1. Intellectual assistant capable of emotional dialogs and thinking
- 1. Help desk automation
- 1. Call centre automation
- 1. Software and hardware support automation
- 1. Virtual friends
- 1. Nursing software
- 1. Applications in emotional robots

-## Conclusion

-1. Computer games
-1. Intellectual assistant capable of emotional dialogs and thinking
-1. Automatic interviewers
-1. Estimating human responses in the interest of manipulating it
-1. Simulations of large social groups
-1. Call centre automation
-1. Software and hardware support automation
-1. Virtual friends
-1. Nursing software
-1. Applications in emotional robots